-Zach Jeckering is no stranger to destroying items and turning them into something completely different.
+Zach Jeckering is no stranger to repurposing items and turning them into something completely different.
 Some of his standout pieces of 2015 were jackets and sweaters turned into HT bags (pictured below).

 The great taste level that he’s developed throughout his life in music, art and more transfer well into the high standard of quality that he demands from himself and therefore his brand.
 With each and every piece released, Zach proves that he is a student of his craft before anything else.
 He’s constantly learning new skills that can further Hooligans Tribe.

 Recently, HT began screen printing themselves and because of that, the design for their latest bag came on a whim during the holiday season.
 The sold out, limited edition HT All Over Duffel came about because Zach had 2 extra yards of white fabric laying around, and decided to cut out his own patterns and screen print them.
 “I spent my New Years Eve cooped up in my bedroom sewing them together” said Zach.